-There’s also the issue of excessive time and effort, that we see with so many creative teams.
-People need a new asset, and they start from scratch.
-But truthfully, most assets are made of multiple smaller assets, such as various fonts, photos, graphics, and other creative assets.
+There’s also the issue of excessive time and effort that we see with so many creative teams.
+People need a new asset, so they start from scratch.
+But truthfully, most projects are made of many different parts, such as various fonts, photos, graphics, and other creative assets.
 When these are properly tracked, they can be repurposed more effectively, and the focus can return to creative collaboration and productivity.
-A DAM can make all the difference in this, and it’s crucial for smaller companies and flexible teams to take back control of their assets.
+A unified DAM and font manager can make all the difference in this, and it’s crucial for smaller companies and flexible teams to take back control of their assets.

-We intentionally built a solution that was straightforward and easy to implement so that smaller businesses and growing teams can reap the benefits of a DAM from anywhere.
+We intentionally built a solution that was straightforward and easy to implement so that smaller businesses and growing teams can reap the benefits of a cloud-based DAM and font manager from anywhere.

-However, there are also people who never thought they needed a DAM or have been hesitant because of budgetary or implantation concerns.
+However, there are also people who never thought they needed a DAM or have been hesitant because of budgetary or implementation concerns.
 Those people have gone underserved.

 I’d be willing to wager that there are more assets out there unmanaged that properly managed.
 If you’re one of those small teams using email, Excel sheets, hard drives, shared network drives or other storage service to try and share assets – news flash…you’re missing out on all the benefits of true DAM.

 Toby: In many years of speaking with IT leaders, I’ve never received an affirmative to the question I like to ask – do you have too many resources or too much time?